“Interpreting Different Types of Linguistic Variation: hit and it in Middle English”.

 Iyeiri, Yoko.
 2018.
 “Interpreting Different Types of Linguistic Variation: hit and it in Middle English”, in The Pleasure of English Language and Literature: A Festschrift for Akiyuki Jimura, ed.
 Hideshi Ohno, Kazuho Mizuno, and Osamu Imahayashi, pp. 95-107.
 Hiroshima: Keisuisha.

-If you find it difficult to obtain this paper, please fell free to write to me.
+If you find it difficult to obtain this paper, please feel free to contact me.

 From hit to it : h-dropping in Middle English